Syllabus and Class Information

 All suspected cases of academic dishonesty will be reported to the

 Dean of Students Office.

-Unless specifically instructed otherwise, all homework assignments
+Unless specifically instructed otherwise, every assignment

-for this course are to be the product of your own intellectual effort
+and project is to be the product of your own intellectual effort

-Anyone found responsible in an academic dishonesty case will
+Anyone found guilty of academic dishonesty will

 receive an automatic F in this course.